MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

 Easily onboard your data for process mining with a process advisor template.
 Templates help you start mining your processes for insights with just a few selections.
 You'll avoid the data identification and manipulation that's required with traditional process mining tools.
 Templates for [desktop flows](#desktop-flows-template), [Power Virtual Agents](#power-virtual-agents-template), and [Power Apps](#power-apps-insights-template) provide insights that help you identify automation opportunities and address performance and compliance opportunities in your flows.

-Creating and running a template is similar for all the process advisor templates.
+Creating and running a template is similar for all the process advisor Power Platform templates.

 ## Desktop flows template